rowland007/Cyber-Playbook/docs/glossary.md

 - **Adversary Model (resources, capabilities, intent, motivation, risk aversion, access)** - The model that describes the type of adversary, the objective, the motivation, and the payload ramifications.
 The model described is extensible and the tactics are clear and concise (Invincea, 2015).
 - **Adversarial Thinking** - The ability to think like a hacker.
 Identifying characteristics including where, when, and how hackers might attack, and their tactics for evading detection (Hamman, Hopkinson, Markham, Chaplik, & Metzler, 2017).
 - **Agile Software Development** - An umbrella term for a variety of best practices in creating applications and information systems.
 These methods have proven to be more effective in dealing with changing requirements during the development phase, which always seem to occur (PC Magazine, 2019).
+- **Analysis** - The third phase of the computer and network forensic process, after collection and examination.
+Analysis involves using legally justifiable methods and techniques to derive useful information that addresses the questions that were the impetus for performing the collection and examination.
 - **Anomaly Detection** - An approach to intrusion detection that establishes a baseline model of behavior for users and components in a computer system or network.
 Deviations from the baseline cause alerts that direct the attention of human operators to the anomalies (PC Magazine, 2018).
+- **Anti-Forensic** - A technique for concealing or destroying data so that others cannot access it.
 - **Artificial Intelligence** - Devices and applications that exhibit human intelligence and behavior, including robots, self-driving cars, medical diagnosis, and voice- and natural-language recognition.
 AI implies the capability to learn and adapt through experience and the ability to come up with solutions to problems without using rigid, predefined algorithms, which is the approach of non-AI software (PC Magazine, 2018).
 - **Asset** - Any software, hardware, data, administrative, physical, communications, or personnel resource within an IS (CNSS, 2003)
+- **Asymmetric Encryption** - A method of encryption that uses two separate and distinct keys for encrypting and decrypting data.
 - **Asynchronous Model** - A model in which the components act independently or in parallel (Robertson & Robertson, 2013).
 - **Attack Timing** - The measured and planned time that the cyber incident will be carried out.
 This could lead to a sequences of events that over a period of time are meant to weaken the defenses of the system by using planned timing sequences to carry out the attacks (Brocklehurst, 2014).
 - **Attack Trees** - These provide a formal, methodical way of describing the security of systems, based on varying attacks.
 The structure is used represent attacks against a system, with the goal as the root node and different ways of achieving that goal as leaf (Saini, V., Duan & Paruchuri, 2008).